Updated on May 3, 2022

 You should see an optometrist at least once a year for an annual checkup and any time you experience eye health problems.
 Optometrists are the first line of defense when dealing with eye conditions.

-They are primary health care professionals, so they provide routine care and begin the process of treating specific problems just like your family doctor or primary general practitioner.
-Optometrists solve most vision health problems, but if they cannot, they’ll refer patients to an ophthalmologist.
+They’re primary healthcare professionals, so they provide routine care and begin treating specific problems just like your family doctor or primary general practitioner.

 Read More: How to Improve Your Eyesight